 Dr. Edwin M. Quezada, Superintendent of Schools

-An immigrant from the Dominican Republic, Dr. Quezada came to the Bronx, New York in September 1983.
+An immigrant from the Dominican Republic, Dr. Quezada came to the Bronx, New York in September 1983 at age 15.
 Completing most of his early education in the Dominican Republic, he graduated from James Monroe High School in 1985 and immediately began his college career at Herbert H. Lehman College completing his Bachelor's Degree in Accounting with a minor in Secondary Education in 1990.
 His education continued in 1995 earning a Master's Degree in Counseling from Lehman College, a degree in School Administration/District Supervision from Fordham University in 2000, and a Doctorate in Education from Walden University in 2012.

 After only a year in accounting, Dr. Quezada followed his passion for education, and in 1990 chose his alma mater to begin his true life’s work in academia.
 He began teaching high school accounting and computer applications to students in the regular, bilingual and special education programs.
-Due to his determination, hard work, and involvement in the school community, Dr. Quezada become the school’s Bilingual coordinator where he was able to demonstrate his leadership skills.
-Through his work with high need students and their families school counseling was the logical next step in his career path, working at Columbus High School in the Bronx.
+Due to his determination, hard work, and involvement in the school community, Dr. Quezada became the school’s Bilingual coordinator where he was able to demonstrate his leadership skills.
+Through his work with high need students and their families school counseling was the next logical step in his career path, working at Columbus High School in the Bronx.

 In January of 1998, Dr. Quezada joined the Yonkers Public Schools as a Human Relations Facilitator.
 This position offered him a broad spectrum of opportunities to establish his leadership and counseling skills.
 Recognized as a mover and shaker, he was encouraged to obtain a degree in school administration.
 He was appointed assistant principal at Gorton High School in 2000, Principal of Emerson Middle in 2003, and Principal of Lincoln High School in 2004.